 What situations can I help you with?

-There are many difficulties that can feel overwhelming when struggling with them alone, and meeting with a professional therapist can be a significant first step in finding ways to support yourself face the challenges that are a part of life.
-These may include:
+There are many situations that can feel overwhelming when struggling with them alone.
+Meeting with a professional therapist can be a significant first step in finding ways to support yourself in facing challenges in your life, such as:

-- Past events impacting the present i.e. coming to terms with childhood experiences, trauma, abuse, relationships and loss.
+- Past events troubling you in the present i.e. coming to terms with childhood experiences; unresolved relationship issues and loss.

-- Ongoing issues i.e. sense of feeling ‘stuck’, unhelpful patterns of behaviour, issues of identity & belonging and the meaning of life.
+- Ongoing issues i.e. a sense of feeling ‘stuck’; unhelpful patterns of behaviour; issues of identity & belonging; mixed heritage issues; cultural clashes in relationships.

-- Relationships i.e. couples wanting help with relationship problems, looking to re-find love and passion, needing extra support during difficult situations, or wanting help in facilitating a respectful separation or divorce.
+- Relationships i.e. couples struggling to feel heard and understood and wanting professional support to improve communication; looking to re-connect with love and passion; needing extra support during specific situations; or needing help in facilitating a respectful separation or divorce.